codio-c5/C5-Development/.guides/content/-1-11A--New--Substitution-Cipher-9277.md

 1. Simple substitution, or monoalphabetic, that replace a single letter with another with a one-to-one mapping
 2. Polygraphic substitution that replace each letter in the plaintext with one of several letter combinations from the key

 Substitution ciphers provide little practical value in today's world so we'll only discuss the monoalphabetic version here in order to provide background.

-Let's create a simple substitution alphabet as an example:

-Plaintext:                            ABCDEFGHIJKLMNOPQRSTUVWXYZ
-Ciphertext (substitution alphabet):   WUPZDLYKAGQJXOBCRIFTMVHNES

-A plaintext message like "Hello world" will map into the ciphertext "KDJJB HBIJZ", where H->K, e->D, etc.

 |||
 Substitution keys can be constructed from symbols instead of alphabetic characters.
 Ciphertext consiting of symbols might appear to provide more security at first glance, but a cryptologist, upon recognizing the trick, will quickly convert the symbols into characters and solve the puzzle.